 Instead of looking at your body and thinking how you hate your thighs, focus on how they allow you to do things you love.
-As one member of our phentermine forum comments on this thread, she went swimming for the first time in years and her self-consciousness about wearing a bathing suit soon faded when she saw that lots of people had less than perfect bodies at the pool, but that everyone was “using their bodies to do what they’re made for.”
+In user fittingly commented that she went swimming for the first time in years and her self-consciousness about wearing a bathing suit soon faded when she saw that lots of people had less than perfect bodies at the pool, but that everyone was “using their bodies to do what they’re made for.”
 So, think about the strength in your legs, and how they help you do Zumba, which makes you feel awesome, or how your arms allow you to hold your children or hug your loved ones.
 Thinking positively about the strength in your body, or how it allows you to show affection or take part in fun activities, can really help you view your body in a very different way.

 3. Identify Body Parts You Love

 Make sure you’re also focusing on the things that you love about yourself, rather than just going straight for the bad.
 Some people look at themselves in the mirror and say horrible things.
 If they’re saying it out loud and hearing their voice say these words, then they’re underscoring the problem and bringing their negative thoughts to life.
 Instead, pick a body part, or parts, that you love—your breasts, your legs, your shoulders, your butt—and talk out loud about it.
 Hearing your voice saying how you look great in those jeans brings your positive words to life, making you believe them even more.
 And, as you lose weight, there’ll be even more reasons to love your body with phentermine!

 Why not be as nice to yourself as you are to the people you love?
 Before you start on a new round of negative self-talk, think to yourself, ‘would I say this to my best friend, or my sister, or my mother?’
 You’d never be so hurtful to someone you love, so why are you talking to yourself in this way?